nghuyenthevinh2000/bitcoin-playground/knowledge/BIP0143-sighash.md

 # BIP0143 - SigHash for SegWit

+the SIGHASH flag determines which parts of the transaction are signed and thus protected from modification
+* SIGHASH_ALL: This is the default flag.
+The signature commits to all inputs and outputs in the transaction
+* SIGHASH_NONE: The signature commits to all inputs, but not to any outputs.
+This allows the outputs to be changed without invalidating the signature.
+* SIGHASH_SINGLE: The signature commits to all inputs and the corresponding output (by index) in the transaction.
+If there is no corresponding output, the signature is invalid.
+This allows other outputs to be changed without invalidating the signature.
+* SIGHASH_ANYONECANPAY: The signature only commits to the single input it is attached to and not to the other inputs.
+This allows other inputs to be added or removed without invalidating the signature.
+SIGHASH_ANYONECANPAY can be combined with the three others:
+    * SIGHASH_ALL | SIGHASH_ANYONECANPAY
+    * SIGHASH_NONE | SIGHASH_ANYONECANPAY
+    * SIGHASH_SINGLE | SIGHASH_ANYONECANPAY

+Schnorr signature 65 bytes composition:
+* public nonces (R): 32 bytes
+* signature (s): 32 bytes
+* sighash flag: 1 bytes

 ## 1. Fixing Transaction Malleability
 Transaction malleability is an issue where the transaction ID (TxID) of a transaction can be altered without changing the underlying transaction's details (inputs and outputs).
 This can be problematic because:
 * It allows third parties to alter the transaction in a way that changes its ID but not its contents, potentially disrupting the transaction tracking.